Health and Nutrition Sector

 From July 2021 to February 2022, JICA conducted “Data Collection Survey on Medical facilities and Equipment in Response to COVID-19 for African Countries” for 22 African nations including Rwanda to examine the possibility of formulating a Japanese Grant Aid project that includes the provision of medical facilities and equipment.

-The Ministry of Health/RBC and JICA are jointly developing a new project to support the Maternal, Child and Community Health (MCCH) activities in Rwanda.
-The Ministry of Health submitted an official application for a Technical Cooperation (TC) project, which was approved by the Government of Japan in March 2023.
+Since March 2022, Ministry of Health/RBC and JICA started the collaboration to establish the support activities in Primary Health Care system in Rwanda.
+Ministry of Health submitted the official application form for Technical Cooperation (TC) Project and that was approved by the Government of Japan in March 2023

 JICA intervention in Nutrition Sector of Rwanda